 A loud boom resounded, and Jericho felt something whistle by his ear.
 Heat.

 A bullet.
 She has a gun.

 Jericho scanned the darkness.
 Metal piping, swinging chains from the ceiling, cold rectangular machines.

 But her vision and aim are poor.
-Don’t activate your conductor, or she’ll be able to better locate you in this darkness.
+Don’t activate your conductor, or she’ll be able to locate you in the dark.

 Jericho hesitated and stared at his conductor.

 Jericho, you may not be able to feel much pain, but your body can still take on irreparable damage.
 A pause.
 Given the others’ reactions prior to our first synchronization, despite your analgesia, for whatever reason, the others are still able to feel your injuries.
 Do not activate your conductor.

 Jericho nodded, clutched his conductor tightly in hand, ducked low, and began to head in the direction of where the last updraft had originated.